ahmadrafidev/web-ui-playbook/README.md

 | 🚨 **Alerts** | Success, warning, error, and info alerts | 🚧 In Progress | [Play with Alerts](https://web-ui-playbook.vercel.app/playground/alerts) |
 | 💭 **Tooltips** | Hover information and help text | 🚧 In Progress | [Play with Tooltips](https://web-ui-playbook.vercel.app/playground/tooltips) |

-> **💡 Pro Tip**: Visit the main playground at [web-ui-playbook.vercel.app](https://web-ui-playbook.vercel.app/) to search and browse all components in one place!
+> **💡 Pro Tip**: Visit the main playground at [Web UI Playbook Website](https://www.webuiplaybook.com/) to search and browse all components in one place!

 ---